Heritage - 24: Whipps Cross, Leyton Flatts and Hollow Ponds - Epping Forest Branches Out

 The director of 'Psycho', 'The Birds', 'Vertigo' and a score of other suspense thriller movies, Alfred Hitchcock lived in one of the terraced houses fronting on Whipps Cross Road in his later childhood.
 I am informed he used to get about a lot in the area, playing pranks on people as far afield as Wanstead Park (where there was also a rowing boat hire business on the Perch Pond).

 At Leytonstone Underground (Central Line) station there are mosaics on the exit walls of scenes from his films.
-There are mementoes of his films around the bar, from film posters to magazine and newspaper articles.
-Browse while you drink, or watch one of the matches on the large screen at the front of the bar (street side).
+There are mementoes of his films around the bar room of the 'Alfred Hitchcock Hotel', from film posters to magazine and newspaper articles.
+Browse while you drink, or watch one of the matches (either type of football, or cricket on the large screen at the front of the bar (street side).

-The building, and the adjacent three houses, is now part of 'The Alfred Hitchcock Hotel' with its rustic bar and open fireplace, large windows overlooking Leyton Flats and sizeable car park at the rear A fair variety of drinks is available here, as well as meals in its restaurant that overlooks the rear car park.
+The building where he lived as a boy, and the adjacent three houses, are part of 'The Alfred Hitchcock Hotel' with its rustic bar and open fireplace, large windows overlooking Leyton Flatts and sizeable car park (another at the rear).
+A fair variety of drinks is available here, as well as choice yet nicely priced meals in its restaurant that overlooks the rear car park.
 Rooms are competitively priced and afford good views across the open ground and woodland opposite.

-The owners being a South African family, at the time of writing they have the bunting out in force for the World Cup Rugby, (some matches being played at the nearby stadium in Stratford where next year West Ham Football Club will move into from their present ground in East Ham, a few miles to the south of Wanstead)
+The owners being a South African family, at the time I first wrote this page had the bunting out n force for the World Cup Rugby, (some matches being played at the nearby stadium in Stratford West Ham Football Club moved into a couple of years after the Olympics took place from their Boleyn* ground in East Ham, a few miles south of here)